bluecmd/ds6800-guide/zp.md

 ## SES
 The ZP SES processor seems to be the responsible party to read product data from the RDP.
 This is a processor that is present on both the main controller and the disk expansion controller board.
+SES likely refers to [SCSI Enclosure Services](https://en.wikipedia.org/wiki/SCSI_Enclosure_Services).
+It interfaces with the SOC422 FC switch, seemingly providing enclosure control over FC.

 You can connect to it using the blocked serial port using 57600 baud 8n1.